flaviovs/pluca/README.md

 ### Flushing, garbage collection, shutdown

-You can do garbage colletion and flush all Global Cache API caches at
+You can do garbage collection and flush all Global Cache API caches at
 once:

     >> pluca.cache.flush()